- 4 boneless skinless chicken breast halves (6 ounces each)

 - Sour cream, optional

-- Moisten a paper towel with cooking oil; using long-handled tongs, lightly coat the grill rack.
+- Moisten a paper towel with cooking oil; using long-handled tongs, rub the grill rack to coat lightly.
 Grill chicken, covered, over medium heat or broil 4 in. from the heat for 4-7 minutes on each side or until a thermometer reads 170°.
 Top with cheese; cook 1 minute longer or until cheese is melted.

 - In a large skillet, saute onion in oil until tender.
 Add the tomatillos, lime juice, jalapenos and garlic; cook 3 minutes longer.
-Add garlic; cook 1 minute longer.
 Stir in the cilantro, cumin, salt and pepper.

 - Serve tomatillo mixture and chicken with rice; dollop with sour cream if desired.
 Yield: 4 servings.